dokania-tanmay/dokania-tanmay.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hey!
-I am a final year undergraduate at the Electrical Engineering Department of Indian Institute of Technology, Bombay.
-I am pursuing a Bachelor of Technology (B.Tech.) in [Electrical Engineering](https://www.ee.iitb.ac.in/web/index.php), with a dual minor in [C-MInDS](https://www.minds.iitb.ac.in/) and [SysCon](https://www.sc.iitb.ac.in/).
+I am a first-year PhD student in Robotics at [Georgia Institute of Technology](https://research.gatech.edu/robotics).
+I completed my Bachelors (B.Tech.) in [Electrical Engineering](https://www.ee.iitb.ac.in/web/index.php), with honours at [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/) where I where I was honored with the Insitute Silver Medal for achieving Department Rank 1.

 My research interests lies in the use of learning-based control for dynamical systems.
 I am inclined for the incorporation of ideas from geometry for the design of controllers and estimators which are safe, scalable and efficient.